QSDQSB/OxMaths.obsidian/README.md

 ## 👾 QSD.OX.MATH.OBSIDIAN
 Currently Year 3.
 Updating from time to time.
-Some of the previous year topics still undone (and might be postponed indefinitely) due to his procrastination.
+Some of the previous year topics still undone (and might be postponed indefinitely) due to his **procrastination**.